Published on October 25th, 2012 | by Chris Keenan0

 Wait, what?
-If you’re new to this topic, you may find yourself wondering what exactly a GMO is.
+If you’re new to this topic, you may find yourself wondering exactly what a GMO is.
 GMO stands for Genetically Modified Organism.
 And you won’t find it on any food label.
 At least, not yet.

 Feeding The Beast